mvr/mvr.github.io/posts/officers.md

 possible.
 There is a good parallelisable algorithm for verifying these common values^[You can do the verification for each value completely independently, under the assumption that the values that came before it were correct.
-Only rarely (i.e. seemingly never) is this assumption violated, at which point you can redo the later ones that relied on that incorrect value.], so if our goal is push the calculation further than Grossman then getting these candidate values as fast as possible is the whole ballgame.
+Only rarely (i.e. apparently never) is this assumption violated, at which point you can redo the later ones that relied on that incorrect value.
+And we had better hope it never actually happens, because a new rare value out past 140 trillion will make solving the game basically impossible.], so if our goal is push the calculation further than Grossman then getting these candidate values as fast as possible is the whole ballgame.

 Values as Bytes